-Some couples would like to occasionally consult with a wedding coordinator or wedding consultant but handle most of the details themselves.
-Others want help with wedding vendors or just on the day of the wedding.
-Still others want a full-service planner to take care of every little detail.
-Each level of service will have a different price, and most wedding coordinators will customize pricing for each job.
+Some couples would like to occasionally consult with a wedding coordinator on wedding planning but handle most of the details themselves.
+Others want help with wedding vendors or a day-of coordinator.
+Still others want a full-service planner to take care of every little detail from the first day of wedding planning through the wedding date.

 Type of wedding

-Many wedding coordinators specialize in a certain style, such as laid-back affairs, traditional religious weddings or blow-the-doors-off extravaganzas.
-Couples who want a small, understated affair should probably not work with a coordinator who likes to put on blockbuster weddings — nor pay those rates, which tend to be higher.
+Many wedding coordinators specialize in a certain style, such as laid-back affairs, traditional religious weddings, destination weddings or blow-the-doors-off extravaganzas.
+Couples who want a small, understated affair should probably not work with a coordinator who likes do wedding coordination for blockbuster weddings — nor pay those rates, which tend to be higher.
 The number of guests can also impact the price of the wedding coordinator, since they will have more equipment and attendees to organize before and during the wedding.

 - A network of wedding connections: You can save money on individual vendors by going through a full-service wedding coordinator.
 These pros have well-established relationships with vendors and can secure preferential pricing as well as a better venue.

 - Tools to stay on budget: Wedding coordinators hate being dream killers, but they can help give you a reality check, says Ty Ellih of Ty Ellih Weddings & Events of Atlanta.
 The planner can't get you the best hotel in New York City at rock-bottom prices, but they may be able to find delightful venues you may not have known about.